pcraciunoiu/embrangler_pelican/content/pages/pitch.md

 ### Have worked as a solo engineer or in a team

 * Created reusable projects on my own
-	* Forked and completely revamed [AppEngine Admin](https://github.com/pcraciunoiu/appengine_admin), an admin interface for AppEngine
+	* Forked and completely revamed [AppEngine Admin](https://github.com/pcraciunoiu/appengine_admin), an admin interface for AppEngine.
-	* Wrote and maintained integrating tools around django and Amazon Web Services ([django-ses](https://github.com/hmarr/django-ses), [django-s3-sync](https://github.com/pcraciunoiu/django-s3sync))
+	* Wrote and maintained integrating tools around django and Amazon Web Services ([django-ses](https://github.com/hmarr/django-ses), [django-s3-sync](https://github.com/pcraciunoiu/django-s3sync)).
 * Managed a team of 5
 	* At my startup, integrated people of diverse backgrounds and expertise into one cohesive unit.
 	* In my (obviously biased) opinion, our code quality and processes were some of the most efficient out there.
 I've yet to work at a job that matched this environment.
 * Worked with external contractors
-	* This is where priorities, consistency and quality of work tends to suffer the most
+	* This is where priorities, consistency and quality of work tends to suffer the most.
-	* Learned to evaluate, onboard and delegate with a dynamically changing team, made up of one part-time UX contractor, one part-time in-house engineer, and two part-time external engineering contractors (and changing at various points in time)
+	* Learned to evaluate, onboard and delegate with a dynamically changing team, made up of one part-time UX contractor, one part-time in-house engineer, and two part-time external engineering contractors (and changing at various points in time).

 ### Extensive experience with non-engineering folks